garrandall/popular-music-data/tracks/can-t-be-friends-trey-songz.md

 And all I can say is
 La la la la la la la, a
-La la la la la la la la la, la la la ooh
+La la la la la la la la la, la la la oh
 La la la la la la la la la la, hey
 Ain't no telling what we could have been
 Ain't no telling what we could have been, no